Congratulations to S V Berlin whose debut novel The Favourite is longlisted for the Authors’ Club Best First Novel Award.

 NEW BOOKS THIS SEASON

 We celebrated International Women’s Day with a feminist hat-trick: The Inking Women, edited by Nicola Streeten and Cath Tate, celebrates 250 years of women cartoon and comic artists; Marie Duval rediscovers the life and work of a ground-breaking Victorian cartoonist; and Ruth Figgest’s gloriously wry debut novel, Magnetism, unfolds an entangled mother-daughter relationship.
-All three books are published this month.
+All three books were published in March.